 Through three macro projects, Volkswagen de Mexico has taken under its protection more than 1,400 hectares, the equivalent to four times the extension of the Puebla Plant.

 The Izta-Popo reforestation project of 750 hectares started in 2008 by Volkswagen in the Iztaccíhuatl-Popocatépetl National Park protects species and natural habitats.
 It also helps replenish the groundwater reservoirs of the Puebla region with rain and meltwater stopping ditches.
-The project planned together with the State Parks National Commission and the "Produce Puebla" Foundation, has planted a total of 560,000 Hartwegi's pines.
+The project planned together with the State Parks National Commission has planted a total of 560,000 Hartwegi's pines.

 Cuenca de la Esperanza y la Soledad

-From 2019 to 2023, this joint project with the government of the state of Guanajuato started by the reforestation of native species on 300 hectares in the Cuenca de la Esperanza y la Soledad Park.
-The project expects to continue 5 more years after 2023 adding 320 hectares.
-45 thousand trees will be planted between 2022 and 2023.
-The project includes restoration of the natural vegetation, natural soil and the reduction of the effects of extreme droughts.
-In order to collect and infiltrate groundwater, water stopping ditches and ponds are going to be dig.
+Since 2019 the project started with the Guanajuato government considering the reforestation of native species on 300 hectares in the Cuenca de la Esperanza y la Soledad Park (Guanajuato, Guanajuato State).
+The project expects to continue until 2025 with a total of 500 hectares more.
+165,000 trees will be planted in 2021–2023.
+Restoration of the natural vegetation, natural soil and the reduction of the effects of extreme droughts.
+In order to collect and infiltrate groundwater, water stopping ditches and ponds will be dig.
+Different research projects in areas such as CO2 capture, water capture and infiltration, and biodiversity will be carried out, and it will be implemented the environmental education program in schools in the region.

 Bamboo can grow to heights as tall as 22 meters per year (in its 5th year for some species), it produces big amounts of oxygen and absorbs more carbon dioxide than other plants and trees,